What is an RCD?

 Portable

-Portable RCD’s can be relocated to wherever their required.
+Portable RCD’s can be relocated to wherever they are required.
 These RCDs are generally used when installation options are limited.
 For example, on a constructions site.
 Portable RCDs are plugged into a wall socket outlet, from which an electrical device can be plugged into it.

 Socket Outlet RCD